Why ice is so slippery

 Our findings provide a window into reconciling conflicting views on ice friction present in the literature.
 Baran \textit{et al.}~\cite{baran2022ice,baran2024confinement} highlight shear thinning as important for ice friction.
 We also observe it in our nanoscale simulations (\figref{fig:film-properties}b).
 At{\i}la et al.~\cite{atila2025cold} put forward displacement-driven amorphization as a mechanism for the formation of the liquid film.
 This mechanism is likely at play in our nanoscale simulations.
+Indeed, At{\i}la {\it et al.}\ explicitly characterise their shear-amorphized ice as structurally indistinguishable from sheared supercooled water (their SM); our steady-state O--O $g(r)$ inside the premelting film matches this picture in both force fields and at every $(T, v)$ probed (\figref{sm-fig:strip-rdf}).
+Displacement-driven amorphization is thus a plausible film-formation mechanism, while frictional heating governs the macroscale friction once the liquid-like film is established.
 In fact, our frictional heating model does not incorporate true thermal melting: there is no melting enthalpy, and the friction stress in equation~\eqref{eq:high_friction} decreases continuously as $(1-T/T_{\rm m})^{\beta}$ without a phase transition.
-Premelting is also important, as it gives rise to the disordered interface in the first place.
+Premelting is also important, as it gives rise to the disordered interface in the first place, with film properties known to depend on crystal orientation~\cite{conde2008thickness,espinosa2016ice} (\figref{fig:robustness}b).
 However, even with these effects present, we have shown that nanoscale simulations do not capture the velocity dependence of ice friction (\figref{fig:upscaling}c), and that frictional heating is a necessary ingredient to describe the phenomenon qualitatively and quantitatively.
-Finally, pressure melting is already considered unlikely in most situations, as ice asperity contact regions yield by plastic flow before the pressure becomes high enough to form liquid water, and our results corroborate that this is indeed an unnecessary hypothesis to explain the slipperiness of ice.
+Finally, pressure melting is already considered unlikely in most situations, as ice asperity contact regions yield by plastic flow before the pressure becomes high enough to form liquid water, and our results corroborate that this is indeed an unnecessary hypothesis to explain the slipperiness of ice: the friction stress only weakly depends on contact pressure under the pressures probed (\SIrange{0.1}{100}{\mega\pascal}, \figref{fig:robustness}c).